• Recipes

 Graham Cracker Crust

-• Using a springform pan or the cookware in the article above.
+• Use a springform pan or the cookware in the article above.
 Use one full package of graham crackers minus the last 4 crackers.
-Add crackers to food processor and pulse till smooth.
+Add crackers to a food processor and pulse till smooth.

-• Add 4 tablespoon of melted whole butter and combined.
+• Add 4 tablespoon of melted whole butter and combine.
 The end product should be like moist sand.

 • Spread the crust around the bottom of a springform pan.
 Try using the bottom of a glass to help pack and shape the graham cracker base.
 Chill in the refrigerator for 30 minutes.